Experienced a pay cut? Here’s what to do next:

-Kevin Michels, a certified financial planner with Medicus Wealth Planning in Draper, Utah, says having a clear understanding of your cash flow can help you find the money to save.
+Kevin Michels, CFP®, says having a clear understanding of your cash flow can help you find the money to save.

-Using a financial app like Mint or Personal Capital can take the hassle out of tracking your spending.
+Using a financial app can take the hassle out of tracking your spending.
 These apps link with your checking and credit card accounts to record your purchases so you can see at a glance where your dollars and cents are going.

 Michels says once you understand what your current financial picture looks like, you can aim to improve it.
 This can help answer the question of how much should millennials save for retirement.

-“Can you cut out unnecessary expenses or increase your income with a side hustle?” he says, suggesting gigs like freelancing, moonlighting as a ride-sharing driver or hiring out your services on TaskRabbit, an online marketplace that connects consumers with people willing to lend a hand with everyday tasks.
+“Can you cut out unnecessary expenses or increase your income with a side hustle?” he says, suggesting gigs like freelancing, moonlighting as a ride-sharing driver or hiring out your services via online marketplaces that connect consumers with people willing to lend a hand with everyday tasks.
 “Figure out exactly how much you can add in surplus each month to go toward saving for retirement.”